carmnk/resources/md/test.md

 }} />
 ```
 ### \(`data`\)
-data to be displayed shapes as Array of Objects.
-A dataset (row) is represented by one object's propertys.\
+data to be displayed typed as Array of Objects, each object representing a single row.\
-Data is filled by sequence! of object propertys (not their property key!).
+Data is processed by sequence! of object propertys (not their property key!).
 Empty cells must be provided by property containing empty string.\
 But!
 Data's property keys must be same for 1 column to provide sorting functionality.\
 example:
 ```ts